-In 2012, sixty eight young people across the United Kingdom died after ingesting what has come to be known as “legal highs”.
-Many others have been ill or hospitalised after taking them, including a student in Canterbury who was just 10 minutes away from death after taking “Exodus Damnation”.
+In 2012, sixty eight young people across the United Kingdom died after ingesting what have come to be known as “legal highs”.
+Many others have been ill or hospitalised after taking them, including a 17-year-old student in Canterbury who was just 10 minutes away from death after taking “Exodus Damnation”.
 Unfortunately, these young people made the mistake in thinking that because these products were legal, they were safe.
-Julian has made it a priority to push for effective action against their sale to protect the community.
+Julian made it a priority to push for effective action against their sale to protect the community.

 Julian first took this issue up with the Secretary of State in the Home Office in July 2012, asking what could be done to protect local communities.
-Since then, he has been pressing the issue with Home Office Ministers, Kent County Council, as well as Kent County Police to try and look for a solution, namely to bring an injunction against the stores selling these wares.
+Since then, he pressed the issue with Home Office Ministers, Kent County Council, as well as Kent County Police to try and look for a solution, namely to bring an injunction against the stores selling these wares.
 After his persistent work in area, in April, Julian was called to attend the Delegated Legislation Committee discussion on the Misuse of Drugs Act 1971 to assist in banning a fresh group of drugs.

 Progress is being made however.
 Julian welcomed the announcement that more than 20 music festivals, including popular festivals such as T in the Park and Bestival, have stopped the sale of legal highs on their premises.
-He also welcomed the Home Office Minister Norman Baker’s statement that “all options” are on the table for consideration, and has ruled out licencing of the shops.
+He also welcomed the then-Home Office Minister Norman Baker’s statement that “all options” are on the table for consideration, and has ruled out licencing of the shops.

-To actively move this campaign forward, Julian has been working with a barrister who has taken a special interest in the issue to discuss what can be done using existing legislation.
+To actively move this campaign forward, Julian worked with a barrister who has taken a special interest in the issue to discuss what can be done using existing legislation.
 He proposed Norman Baker that two pieces of legislation are re-examined: the Local Government Act 1972 and the Enterprise Act 2002.
 This legislation might hold some potential to bring an injunction against Skunkworks and other related stores.

 In July 2014, Julian also welcomed news of a raid and confiscations by Trading Standards and Kent Police of several legal highs stores across Kent.
-This was followed by a Dartford Magistrates Court ruling that more than 800 products sold in branches of Skunkworks are dangerous and mislabeled, and their sale is illegal in January 2015.
+This was followed by a Dartford Magistrates Court ruling that more than 800 products sold in branches of Skunkworks are dangerous and mislabeled, and their sale is illegal as of January 2015.